Reducing estate tax liability is getting more complicated.

 If you have an asset held privately (such as a farm), the value of the farm as a whole would be more than the farm valued in unseparated shares.
-In simpler terms, a privately held asset does not have the same value in whole when broken down into shares and the entire purchase.
+In simpler terms, a privately held asset does not have the same value when broken down into shares and the entire purchase.
 That concept was the basis for devaluing an asset when determining the overall value and the ultimate estate tax liability.
 Average estate tax liability planning would use a 40% devaluation in the purchase.
 This devaluation was widely used and accepted by the estate planning community.

 Here is their announcement: The U.S. Treasury Department has issued a new regulatory proposal that would “close a tax loophole that certain taxpayers have long used to understate the fair market value of their assets for estate and gift tax purposes,” according to Mark Mazur, the Treasury’s assistant secretary for tax policy.

-Traditionally, ownership restrictions, such as on liquidation, voting rights or control can provide the ability to take a minority interest discount to reduce the value of the property for estate tax purposes when the ownership interest is being transferred.
+Traditionally, ownership restrictions, such as on liquidation, voting rights, or control, can provide the ability to take a minority interest discount to reduce the value of the property for estate tax purposes when the ownership interest is being transferred.